Henrietta Bollinger: giving voice to unheard stories

 Personally, I want to keep writing and exploring my possibilities as a writer.
 There are always ideas to work on.
 I want to write about different experiences and explore characters we often don’t see on stage.
 It is important for me and for many other people out there to see a wide and real representation of the world.

-At the moment, I am in the process of trying to get some funding to do another production of 26 Cats Destroy the Patriarchy in Auckland next year.
+I would really like to get some funding to do another production of 26 Cats Destroy the Patriarchy in Auckland.

 4. Who I am interested in working with on art projects

 I am keen to work with anyone who shares my vision of showing an inclusive representation of reality and wants to talk about what we often don’t talk about on stage.

 5. Useful links